Chinese Medicine Board of Australia - Guidelines for safe practice of Chinese herbal medicine

 No. Reporting adverse events is designed to improve quality assurance in healthcare.
 It is a public health safety system designed to identify unusual but important side effects.
 It is not used to penalise people who report it.

-Dispensers & assistants
+Dispensers and assistants

 The registered Chinese herbal medicine practitioner or the registered Chinese herbal medicine dispenser who employs them.